Skip to main content

 The policies attribute

 The policies field is a map of ordinary policies.
-Kubewarden policies are called by the policy group, to determine whether the resource under evaluation is accepted or rejected.
+Kubewarden calls policies by the policy group, to determine whether to accept or reject the resource under evaluation.
 The definitions of these policies are a simplified version of ordinary Kubewarden policies, containing only the module, settings and contextAwareResources attributes.
 These elements are necessary for the policies to function within a policy group.

-Each policy of the group policy is identified by a unique name.
-For example, the following snippet defines two policies: signed_by_alice, signed_by_bob and reject_latest_tag.
+A unique name identifies each policy of the group policy.
+For example, the following snippet defines three policies: signed_by_alice, signed_by_bob and reject_latest_tag.

 policies: